sumni0330/dms1_blog/posts/Week3.md

 ---
 title: Week3
 published_at: 2025-11-04
-snippet: An example of a blog post.
+snippet: An week3 of a blog post.
 disable_html_sanitization: true
 allow_math: true
 ---